-Queries are very complex, yet powerful tools that help you access your data.
+Queries are powerful tools that help you access your data.
 The query editor is an intuitive interface that makes creating queries a lot simpler.
-This article explains how to use the query editor to create an
+This article explains how to use the query editor to create an a!queryEntity().

 There are six basic steps to creating a query:

-Once a constant is selected, the Query Results Preview section will display a preview of the data where you can view all of the fields in your data store entity.
+After you select a constant, a couple of rows of data display so you can view all of the fields in your data store entity.

 If you want to use rule inputs for any of the settings in the query editor, you can create new rule inputs or edit existing ones directly from the query editor.
 You can use the query editor to change the test values of your rule inputs to test and troubleshoot your query.